fabacab/inline-gdocs-viewer/readme.txt

 You can transform your spreadsheet into an interactive chart or graph, embed documents other than spreadsheets, and customize the HTML of your table using a `[gdoc key=""]` [WordPress shortcode](https://codex.wordpress.org/Shortcode).
 The only required parameter is `key`, which specifies the document you'd like to retrieve.
 All additional attributes are optional.

+== Spreadsheets ==
-After setting the appropriate Sharing setting, copy the URL you use to view the Spreadsheet from your browser's address bar into the shortcode.
+After saving the appropriate Sharing setting, copy the URL you use to view the Spreadsheet from your browser's address bar into the shortcode.
 For example, to display the spreadsheet at `https://docs.google.com/spreadsheets/d/ABCDEFG/edit`, use the following shortcode in your WordPress post or page:

     [gdoc key="https://docs.google.com/spreadsheets/d/ABCDEFG/edit"]